 With so many changes to today’s workplace every year, it seems that space really is the final frontier.
 How can you possibly know if you have enough workspace for your employees—and what happens when you think you have too much?
-How can you plan for growth, or respond to a growing demand for flexibility from employees?
+How can you plan for growth, or respond employee's growing demand for flexibile work schedules?

 Every Facility Manager, Head of Workplace, and company as a whole must face these questions about space utilization and have answers ready before it even becomes an issue.

 As the old saying goes, change is the only constant in life and work.
 And the changes happening now in the world of business are extraordinary.
 In a booming economy with almost full employment, you might expect that space occupancy would be bursting at the seams.
 But that’s not always the case.
 More often than you’d think, expensive leased office space goes unused or under-used.

 The evolving workplace experience: productivity over conformity

 The truth is, we don’t work the same way we did even ten or fifteen years ago.
 Cubicles, which at one time measured 80 to 100 square feet for each employee, filled out office space occupancy quickly.
 Today, that space has been cut down by more than half.
 We just don’t need that much space anymore.
 We don’t print as much, so there’s less to file, and heavy, immovable desktops have been replaced by flat-screen monitors plugged into laptops.
 Collaborative work environments and more casual offices let employees get to know and trust each other, so productivity and job satisfaction went up.
 And the constricting walls came tumbling down.

 Companies suddenly had a new problem.
 Space utilization had turned upside-down.
 Because of long leases, they found themselves paying high prices for real estate they weren’t using.
 Workplace professionals could let the spaces sit empty, or they could get creative and craft an experience that optimized the area for new styles of work.

 Space utilization metrics put a fine point on your exact needs